w3c/guide/meetings/irc.md

 Timestamps in mIRC

-: To add timestamps to your display of discussions in the [mIRC](https://www.mirc.co.uk/) client, use File -&gt; Options, go to the IRC section, Messages subsection, and check the "Timestamp events" box.
+: To add timestamps to your display of discussions in the [mIRC](https://www.mirc.co.uk/) client, use File → Options, go to the IRC section, Messages subsection, and check the "Timestamp events" box.
 The time that is displayed will be the local time from your machine; others might therefore not see the same timestamps that you see.

 Making UTF-8 work in mIRC